CluckeyMcCormick/CLASSIC-SUN/README.md

 They can accept or deny the invitation

 All emails are stored, if the event time is changed, everybody will be notified.

+After creating the event, the event creator will be able to manage the event; this includes such actions as changing the date and changing the event location.

 If they switch date, they must set a new reminder date.